urosevic/youtube-channel/readme.txt

 === YouTube Channel ===
-Contributors: urkekg
+Contributors: urkekg, techwebux
 Donate link: https://urosevic.net/wordpress/donate/?donate_for=youtube-channel
 Tags: youtube, channel, playlist, widget, video Requires at least: 4.9
-Tested up to: 5.5
+Tested up to: 5.6.2
-Stable tag: 3.0.12
+Stable tag: 3.0.12.1
 Requires PHP: 5.6
 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Show video thumbnails or playable blocks of recent videos from YouTube Playlist, Channel (User Uploads), Liked or Favourited videos.
+Show video thumbnails or playable video block of recent YouTube Playlist, Channel (User Uploads), Liked or Favourited videos.

 == Description ==

-When you need to display sidebar widget with latest or random video from some YouTube channel or playlist, use plugin **YouTube Channel**!

-Simply insert widget to sidebar or shortcode to content, set Channel or Playlist ID, select resource to use and if you wish leave all other options on default.
-You will get latest video from chosen YouTube channel or playlist embedded on location of widget/shortcode, with optional link to channel at the bottom of the YTC block.
+Add **YouTube Channel** widget to the widget area or shortcode to post/page content, set **Channel ID** or **Playlist ID**, chose resource to use and keep defaults for all other options.
+And voila!
+You will get the latest video from chosen YouTube channel or playlist.

-**IMPORTANT** YouTube Channel does not have Gutenberg Block, so to insert directly in page/post content use Shortcode Block or Classic Block!
+**IMPORTANT** YouTube Channel does not support **Live Streams** and does not have Gutenberg Block.
+Use **Shortcode Block** or **Classic Block** to insert shortcode to page/post content.

-If you like our plugin and you find it useful, please [write review and rate it](https://wordpress.org/support/view/plugin-reviews/youtube-channel).
+If you like our plugin and find it useful, please [write a review and rate it](https://wordpress.org/support/view/plugin-reviews/youtube-channel).

-For manual set of videos from YouTube check out [Easy YouTube Gallery](https://wordpress.org/plugins/easy-youtube-gallery/).
+For a manually picked set of videos from YouTube, check out [Easy YouTube Gallery](https://wordpress.org/plugins/easy-youtube-gallery/).

 = Features =

-* Display latest videos from YouTube Channel (resources are sorted in reverse chronological order based on the date they were created) or videos naturaly sorted from Favorited Videos, Liked Videos and Playlist
+* Show latest videos from YouTube Channel (ordered in reverse chronological order related to the creation date), or from Favorited Videos, Liked Videos and Playlist
-* Option to get random video from any of 4 resources
+* Option to get a random video from any of 4 resources
-* Responsive (one full width video per row) or non responsive
+* Responsive (one full-width video per row) or non-responsive
 * Preferred aspect ratio relative to width (16:9 and 4:3)
 * Custom width for video embeded object (default is 306px)
+* Three modes to display video: **thumbnail** (`default`), **HTML5** (`iframe`) and **HTML5 Asynchronous** (`iframe2`)
+* Thumbnail mode opens the video in lightbox
-* Enhanced Privacy (display mode *HTML5 (IFRAME) Asynchronous* (iframe2) does not support Enhanced Privacy due to YouTube API limitations)
+* Enhanced Privacy - please note that display mode **HTML5 (IFRAME) Asynchronous** (shortcode parameter `iframe2`) does not support Enhanced Privacy due to YouTube API limitations
-* Choose to display video as thumbnail (default), HTML5 (iframe) or HTML5 Asynchronous (iframe2)
-* Thumbnail mode opens video in lightbox
 * Hide or show video title above/below video wrapped to HTML tag by your choice (h3, h4, h5, span or div)
 * Custom feed caching timeout
 * Optional video autoplay with optional muted audio
-* (Optional) *TinyMCE button* on post/page edit (can be disabled on General plugin settings page), which open shortcode GUI generator to help you build shortcode
+* (Optional) *TinyMCE button* on post/page edit (can be disabled on General plugin settings page), which open a shortcode GUI generator to help you build a shortcode
-* Show customized link to channel/vanity/legacy username below videos
+* Show link to channel/vanity/legacy username below videos
-* Final look is highly customizable thanks to predefined classes for each element of YTC block!
+* Final look is highly customisable thanks to classes for each element of YTC block!

 = Requirements =

-For fully functional plugin you need to have PHP 5.3 or newer!
-If you experience issues on older PHP, we can't help you as we don't have access to such old development platform.
+For a fully functional plugin, PHP 5.6 or newer has required!
+If you use older PHP, we highly recommend you request from your developer, server support or hosting company to update PHP to a secure version.

-If you have an old version of WordPress bundled with jQuery library older than v1.7, some aspects of plugin may not work, as we do not reinclude jQuery library.

 = Styling =

-You can use `style.css` from theme or other custom location to additionaly style/tweak look of YTC block.
-You can stick to classes:
+Use Customizer, `style.css` from the child theme or [Head & Footer Code](https://wordpress.org/plugins/head-footer-code/) plugin to custom style and tweak the look and feel of the YouTube Channel blocks.
+You can utilise the following classes:

 * `.widget_youtube-channel` – class of whole widget (parent for widget title and YTC block)
 * `.youtube_channel` – YTC block wrapper class.
 Additional classes are available: